Products featured are independently selected by our editorial team and we may earn a commission from purchases made from our links.

-Evaluating animation can be trickier than other genres.
-After all, so many of our earliest TV memories are tied to an animated series, short, or special, and that impermeable nostalgia can be difficult to penetrate with typical critical tools like reason, logic, and other objective criteria.
+Evaluating animated TV can be tricky.
+Not only is animation a medium that crosses a wide range of genres, but so many of our earliest memories in front of a screen are tied to an animated series, short, or special, and that impermeable nostalgia can be difficult to penetrate with typical critical tools like reason, logic, and other objective criteria.
 Some shows just click.
 They hit at the right time and capture a blossoming imagination.
 When it comes to ranking animated series, you’re not just analyzing TV shows.
 You’re critiquing childhoods.

 Of course, animation is also one of the more expansive TV subsets, with dozens of different tones and styles that make comparisons often feel like apples and oranges.
 There are cartoons, anime, short films, short series, short films turned into short series, web series, adult-oriented animation, and that’s before digging into all the individual genres, like old school slapstick comedies (a la “The Flintstones”) all the way up to the ever-more-popular dramatic animated series (including “BoJack Horseman”).